Megalopta: Gynandromorphy

 Gynandromorphy is the presence of both female and male characteristics in a single organism.
 Two species of Megalopta have exhibited gynandromorphy: Megalopta amoena and the heavily studied Megalopta genalis.
 Both specimens had a bilateral split with male characteristics on the left and female characteristics on the right.
 In comparison to male or female individuals who have bimodal foraging periods, the gynandromorph's activity was shifted significantly earlier in the day.
-It is important to note that this study was based on a single specimen and generalizations about gynandromorphy in Megalopta cannot be made.
+This study was based on a single specimen and generalizations about gynandromorphy in Megalopta cannot be made.
 Furthermore, this mutation is extremely rare, with only two specimens having been found in the entire genus.